 Dr. and Mrs. Tye had 8 children; Maud Mary Tye (1860), Emily Elmina Tye (1862), Kathleen Lillian Tye (1865), George Walter Tye (born in 1868 and died in 1872), William Henry Tye (born on the 12th of July, 1870), Sarah Tye (born the 27th of Feb 1873 and died in 1874), Alfred Tennyson Tye (born 9 months after Sarah in November of 1873) and Anna Tye (who was born the 13th of May, 1877 and died in August of 1877).

-His wife Hannah died on the 6th of June, 1877 in Thamesville, just before her 38th birthday.
+Dr. Tye’s wife Hannah, died in Thamesville on the 6th of June, 1877 just before her 38th birthday.
 She was buried at a small cemetery, located at 19 Memory Lane near Thamesville.

 Dr. Tye married Louisa McIntyre in Chatham on the 3rd of July, 1878.
 Mrs. Tye was born in Chatham-Kent in 1846, the daughter of Robert and Sarah McIntyre.
 She had an older sister named Annie, an older brother named Thomas and 2 younger brothers; Alexander and James.
 Dr. and Mrs. Tye had a daughter Sarah Laura Tye, who was born on the 5th of May 1879.

 He moved his medical practice and his residence to Chatham in 1881.
 His home and his office was located on the corner of Wellington and Fifth streets.
 Dr. James Henry Duncan took over his practice in Thamesville.
 In 1881 Dr. Tye was appointed as an Examiner in Physiology by the Ontario Medical Council; a position he held until 1886.
 In 1882, Dr. Tye was listed as Assistant Surgeon to Dr. T.K.
 Holmes with the 24th Battalion of Infantry.
 Dr. Tye was elected the 1st Vice-President of the Ontario Medical Association in 1884 and he served as President from 1885-1886.
 He advertised in the 1885 Ontario Business Directory.